dodepersie/dodepersie/README.md

 ## 🚀 About Me

-- 🔭 I’m currently working on: Open to work 😊
+- 🔭 I’m currently working on: #OpenToWork 😊
-- 🌱 I’m currently learning: Laravel, NextJS, Angular
+- 🌱 My tech stacks are: Laravel, NextJS, ReactJS, Angular
 - 👯 I’m looking to collaborate on: Open-source projects, startups, and side-projects
-- 📫 How to reach me: dodepersie@gmail.com
+- 📫 How to reach me: mail@mahadisaputra.my.id / dodepersie@gmail.com

 ---